 This course will provide the student with knowledge of the principles of sound and imaging instrumentation as applied to sonography.
 The physical nature of sound waves and how those waves interact with mediums and how they can be successfully utilized in diagnostic imaging will be studied.
 Upon completion the student will be able to produce sonographic images.
 This is a CORE course.
-Prerequisite: As required by program.

-DMS 220 OBSTETRICAL SONOGRAPHY I
+DMS 220: Obstetrical Sonography I

 This course will provide instruction regarding the development and sonographic appearance of the fetal and extra-fetal anatomy throughout the gestation period.
 Assessment, lab values, and performance for determining gestational age and fetal viability will be studied.
 At completion, the student will be required to differentiate between normal and abnormal obstetrical studies.
 This is a CORE course.
-Prerequisite: As required by program.

-DMS 221 OBSTETRICAL SONOGRAPHY II
+DMS 221: Obstetrical Sonography II

 This course will provide instruction regarding the sonographic appearance of fetal and extra-fetal anatomy and correlate findings of fetal anomalies and genetic links.
 Assessment, lab values, and performance for determining gestational age and fetal viability will be studied.
 At completion, the student will be required to differentiate between normal and abnormal obstetrical studies.
-This is a CORE course.
-Prerequisite: As required by program.